RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 #### Prerequesites

-- Apache server running on the monitored system (Linux RHEL)
+- Apache server running on the monitored system (Linux CentOS)

 - Wazuh agent configured to monitor the Apache access logs: